watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 Perhaps I can only view this so positively because it is precisely what I am lacking, but...

-Your "problem" is actually a skill that those with strong personalities cannot obtain no matter how hard they may wish to.
+Your "problem" is actually a skill that those with strong personalities cannot obtain no matter how desperately they may wish to.

 **Hokuto:** That's right, Tomoya.
 I'm not saying you're cute without any thought, I really do think so.